 When offered an opportunity to relocate to the United States to work under Tommy Doyle, he packed up the family and off they went.

 After a short stint as Doyle's assistant, he took out his own training license in 1979.
-Faced with a choice, he made the decision to stay in California where his started a very small stable.
+Faced with a choice, he made the decision to stay in California where he started a very small stable.